 RV Windshield Repair and Replacement

-We called Newmar for a recommendation on where to go.
-The customer service representative said one of the items they recommend having done at the factory is windshield replacements.
-Otherwise, it could leak, get stress fractures or pop out.
+We called Newmar for a recommendation on where to have the RV windshield replaced.
+Newmar customer service told us the one item they recommend having done at the factory is a RV windshield replacements.
+Installed incorrectly, the window could leak, get stress fractures or pop out.
 Newmar will cover all work performed by their technicians for one year from the date of installation.

-Newmar kept our motorhome in the service bay for one night to allow time for the windshield to cure and seal properly.
-We ended up at a nearby motel for a night.
-Our insurance policy has emergency coverage that will pay up to $750 per incident.
-The claims representative in the glass department confirmed that our motel would be covered through this and we would pay up front and submit the receipt for reimbursement.
+Newmar kept our RV overnight to allow time for the windshield to cure and seal properly.
+It meant we had to find a dog friendly motel for the night.
+Our Progressive policy has emergency coverage that will pay up to $750 per incident.
+The claims representative in the glass department confirmed that the motel qualified under the emergency coverage.
+We pay up front and submit the receipt for reimbursement.

 NOTE: If you’re a Florida resident and have a Florida insurance policy, you don’t have to pay a deductible for windshield replacements.
 Read Technomadia’s post about their RV windshield experience for their vintage bus.

 Not sure there’s much we could have done to avoid all the rock chips and the crack.
 It came down to bad luck.
 There are products on the market that are made to strengthen the windshield.
 We have friends that have been on the road for years without any issues with their windshield.

 Have you had to replace your RV windshield?
 Leave a comment below.

 If you’re interested in full time RV life, here are a few posts we wrote to get you started.